Daniel4lm/Movie-Finder-React.js/README.md

 `REACT_APP_MOVIE_DB_API_KEY=*******************************`

-## Deploying Movie Finder Web applications to Netlify
+## Deploying Movie Finder app to Netlify

-  Here is a working link on [Netlify](https://movie-finder-netlify.netlify.app/).
+  Here is a working link on [Movie-Finder-Netlify.netlify.app](https://movie-finder-netlify.netlify.app/).
-  This application hosten on Netlify is connected with this Github repository so any new commited change made here is reflected and new build is automaticaly started on Netliffy.
+  This application, hosted on Netlify is connected with this Github repository so any new commited change made here is reflected and new build is automaticaly started on Netliffy.

 ## Available Scripts in project